-All these pictures have a certain basic plausibility about them, given that we think our Universe is full of magnetic neutron stars and black holes of a range in mass from those of stars to those of galaxies.
+All these pictures have a certain basic plausibility about them, given that we think our Universe is full of magnetic neutron stars and black holes of a range in mass from that of stars to that of galaxies.
 The devil is in the details.
 Having accounted for the energy, the first major requirement, can any of these models really account for gamma-ray bursts with the observed properties?
 All these models that are designed to give very high energy gamma-ray bursts at cosmological distances must also confront GRB 980425 and SN 1998bw.
 How is it that a newly formed accreting black hole in the young Universe produces a gamma-ray burst with the same average observed properties as a relatively nearby, much less energetic, odd supernova?

 I have written some papers exploring the question of whether or not gamma-ray bursts are related to the formation of neutron stars, in part just to keep this option on the table.
 If I were to bet, I would bet on some form of a black hole model.
 To my mind, resolving this issue is the biggest problem remaining in gamma-ray burst research.
-Just what is the nature of the gammaray burst machine and how do we prove they involve black holes if that is, in fact, what they are?
+Just what is the nature of the gamma-ray burst machine, and how do we prove gamma-ray bursts involve black holes if, in fact, they do?

-1.6 The Future
+6. The Future